Rochelle Lundy, master’s student, Library and Information Sciences, Graduate Staff Assistant, Graduate Funding Information Service

 UW was her top choice of program, she says, because it blends traditional methods with a tech-forward, innovative approach.
 Plus, “I always wanted to live on the West Coast,” she says, and Seattle has proven a welcome change.

 Rochelle’s job helping others find funding is, in fact, a critical piece of her own funding.
-As a Graduate Student Assistant, her tuition is covered and she receives a stipend to help with her living expenses.
+As a Graduate Staff Assistant, her tuition is covered and she receives a stipend to help with her living expenses.

 But the benefits of the position go beyond the funding, she says.
 Her job also makes her feel more connected to the campus community, through working directly with students, helping them overcome funding challenges and, in the process, learning more about them and their studies.